jhuwit/svyfosr/README.md

 coverage](https://codecov.io/gh/jhuwit/svyfosr/graph/badge.svg)](https://app.codecov.io/gh/jhuwit/svyfosr)
 <!-- badges: end -->

-The goal of svyfosr is to perform survey-weighted function on scalar regression.
+The goal of `svyfosr` is to perform survey-weighted function on scalar regression (FoSR).

 ## Installation

-You can install the development version of svyfosr from [GitHub](https://github.com/) with:
+You can install the development version of `svyfosr` from [GitHub](https://github.com/) with:

 ``` r